-Napster first came online in 1999 as a peer-to-peer service for sharing music online.
+Napster first came online in 1999 as a peer-to-peer (P2P) service for sharing music online.
 It exploded in popularity gaining 80 million users in just a few years.
 It was so popular, in fact, that the music industry acted to shut Napster down in 2001.
 Since then, the US Congress and other lawmaking bodies have acted to create and enforce restrictions on what can be downloaded or shared online.
-These laws specify what downloads are illegal, and what fines users may face for violating the laws.
-Ignorance of the law does not excuse one from punishment, so it’s better to know what acts might be illegal when downloading content online.
+These laws specify what downloads are illegal, and what fines users may face for violating these laws.

 The Digital Millennium Copyright Act

 In 1998, the United States passed an amendment to Title 17, the law that deals with copyright matters.
-The point of the Digital Millennium Copyright Act (DMCA) is to update copyright law to deal with digital technology.
+The point of the Digital Millennium Copyright Act (DMCA) was to update copyright law to deal with digital technology.
 You are probably most familiar with the DMCA from seeing it when you find a YouTube video has been taken down for being in violation of the act.
 Alternatively, you might see it sometimes when you’re searching for a full movie on Google, at the bottom of the page.

-Enforcement for DMCA violations can include both civil and criminal penalties.
+The punishment of DMCA violations can include both civil and criminal penalties.
 If found guilty, a person may be required to pay up to $2,500 in actual damages for each violation.
-Repeat offenders may face up to triple damages.
+Repeat offenders may face up to triple those damages.
 Criminal penalties include fines of up to $500,000 and up to five years in prison for the first offense.
 Repeat offenders face up to $1 million in fines and up to ten years in prison.
 The court will likely also grant an injunction against the guilty to keep him or her from further violations in the future.